Written by Laura, Parrack

 - Data will contribute to better succession planning

-- New insights will be generated to increase organizational and employee performance as well as improving the well-being of staff
+- New insights will be generated to increase organisational and employee performance as well as improving the well-being of staff

 - Objective input will provide guidelines for recruitment and staff development